Baring Bridge: History

-In the late nineteenth century, the area around the Skykomish River was filled with mining claims and rock quarries.
+In the late nineteenth century, the area around the Skykomish River had many mining claims and rock quarries.
 The Baring Bridge provides the only access to people residing on the south side of the river in the community of Baring.
 The first Baring Bridge, designed by J.G.
 McCormack, was built in 1912, then closed to vehicles by 1921.
 This bridge was replaced by the 1930 bridge, which shared a similar design.

 A heavy snowstorm in 1952 caused the bridge deck to collapse, pulling the cables out of their anchorage.
 Repairs included new concrete anchorages and a superstructure of untreated timber.

 In 1990, the Skykomish River suffered a 100-year flood, causing moderate damage to the Baring Bridge.
 Major repairs in 1994–1995 replaced the decking, enlarged concrete anchors, and replaced steel rods with high-strength cable.
 More repairs to the bridge were made in 2000, 2007, and 2017.

 In 2019, the Baring Bridge Replacement Project was established to plan for a replacement bridge.
+Construction is scheduled to begin in 2026 with work taking approximately two years to complete.
 The Baring Bridge is one of only two remaining wooden suspension bridges for vehicles in the state, alongside the Longmire Bridge which crosses the Nisqually River in Mount Rainier National Park, which contains no original timbers since it was rebuilt in 2005.